 - To make it sweeter, add more condensed coconut milk.
-Adding more pinapple juice will result in a thinner cocktail.
+Adding more pineapple juice will result in a thinner cocktail.

-- To make a thicker, more smoothie-like Pina Colada, replace the ice with frozen pinapple chunks.
+- To make a thicker, more smoothie-like Pina Colada, replace the ice with frozen pineapple chunks.

 - The addition of fresh lime brightens up the drink and makes it more interesting.